All Episodes

 And I gave you all of those statistics, poverty, food stamps, people out of the labor force, lowest home ownership rate, doubling the national debt.

-If the president is successful with an economic plan that creates millions of jobs for Americans and puts the rungs of the ladder back in the ladder so they can climb it again, that that is a an existential threat to everything that represents modern liberalism, redistribution, socialism, big government, nanny state, womb to the tomb, cradle to grave, you know, ideology that has failed over and over again.
+If the president is successful with an economic plan that creates millions of jobs for Americans and puts the rungs of the ladder back in the ladder so they can climb it again, that is an existential threat to everything that represents modern liberalism, redistribution, socialism, big government, nanny state, womb to the tomb, cradle to grave, you know, ideology that has failed over and over again.

 And it's the environment that we're living in.